NIKHIL-SHREY/portfolio/README.md

 ## Features

 - **Command-line interface**: Type commands to interact with the portfolio.
-- **Auto-typing effect**: Simulates typing output like a real terminal.
 - **Command history**: Use the arrow keys to navigate through previous commands.
 - **Custom commands**: Commands like `about`, `projects`, `skills`, and `contact` provide detailed information.
 - **ASCII Art Banner**: Displays an ASCII art banner on launch and when using the `banner` command.